Top 10 Gay Bars & Clubs in Boston (2026)

 6. Blend

-1310 Boylston St, Fenway · Latin lounge · Boston's most diverse LGBTQ+ bar
+1310 Dorchester Ave, Dorchester · Latin lounge · Boston's most diverse LGBTQ+ bar

-Blend is a Latin-inspired LGBTQ+ bar and lounge near Fenway Park — and one of the most important venues in Boston's queer nightlife for what it represents.
+Blend is a Latin-inspired LGBTQ+ bar and lounge in Dorchester — and one of the most important venues in Boston's queer nightlife for what it represents.
 In a scene that has historically skewed white and male, Blend draws one of the most diverse crowds in the city, particularly welcoming to LGBTQ+ people of color and the Latin queer community.

 Cocktails, Latin music nights, and drag performances keep the calendar full.
-The Fenway location puts it outside the South End strip, but it's worth the short T ride for a completely different energy.
+The Dorchester location puts it outside the South End strip, but it's worth the short T ride for a completely different energy.

 - Don't miss: Latin music nights, drag performances, and the cocktail menu

-- Good to know: Near Fenway Park, so it can benefit from the baseball crowd energy on game nights.
-Take the Green Line to Kenmore.
+- Good to know: In Dorchester, a short Red Line ride from the South End.
+Take the Red Line to Savin Hill.
 More restaurant-lounge than club

 7. dbar